Close

 Other Injuries

-New York City truck accident victims might sustain a wide range of injuries in a crash.
+Truck accident victims might sustain a wide range of injuries in a crash.
 What is important to remember is that no truck accident injury is insignificant.
 Even what might appear to be normal aches or bruising after a collision could indicate a deeper issue.
 Many seemingly minor injuries actually require expensive medical treatment and rehabilitation.
-If you are unsure whether or not your injuries warrant litigation, reach out to an NYC truck accident lawyer for clarification.
+If you are unsure whether or not your injuries warrant litigation, ask our lawyers for clarification.

 Holding Drivers and Trucking Companies Liable for Truck Accident Injuries in NYC

-After a crash, your insurance might help cover injuries and damages, but your needs might exceed what your insurance company can cover.
-The fact of the matter is that most insurance policies come with deductibles and limits that prevent you from getting full compensation, and most policies will pay nothing for pain and suffering damages.
-In many cases, our NYC truck accident lawyers will end up filing the case in court to claim full damages and then either settle the case or go to trial to get our clients what they deserve.
+After a crash, your insurance might help cover some injuries and damages, but your needs might exceed what your insurance company can cover.
+The fact of the matter is that most insurance policies come with deductibles and limits that prevent you from getting full compensation.
+Furthermore, most policies will pay nothing for pain and suffering damages.
+In many cases, our lawyers will end up filing the case in court to claim full damages.
+From that point, we may either settle the case or go to trial to get our clients what they deserve.

 When you take your case to court, it opens additional areas of compensation.
 Not every case needs to go to trial, but if the insurance companies and trucking company refuse to back down and admit fault, we may need to go to trial to get the judge and jury to rule in your favor.